-- (c) Contracts executed with business entities for any work of maintenance or repair of office machines and equipment. - 8.
-The State Board of Examiners shall review each contract submitted for approval pursuant to subsection 6 to consider: - (a) Whether sufficient authority exists to expend the money required by the contract; and - (b) Whether the service which is the subject of the contract could be provided by a state agency in a more cost-effective manner. - → If the contract submitted for approval continues an existing contractual relationship, the State Board of Examiners shall ask each agency to ensure that the State is receiving the services that the contract purports to provide. - 9.
-If the services of an independent contractor are contracted for to represent an agency of the State in any proceeding in any court, the contract must require the independent contractor to identify in all pleadings the specific state agency which he is representing. - 10.
-The State Board of Examiners shall adopt regulations to carry out the provisions of this section. - Sec.
-7. I. If personnel of the Capitol Police Division of the Department of Public Safety are not available to provide security services for a building, office or other facility of a using agency, the using agency may, pursuant to section 6 of this act, contract with one or more independent contractors to provide such services. - 2.
-An independent contractor with whom a using agency contracts pursuant to subsection 1 must: - (a) Be licensed as a private patrolman pursuant to chapter 648 of NRS or employed by a person so licensed; and - (b) Possess the skills required of and meet the same physical requirements as law enforcement personnel certified by the Peace Officers' Standards and Training Commission created pursuant to NRS 289.500. - Sec.
-8. NRS 590.505 is hereby amended to read as follows: - 590.505 1.
-The Board may adopt a seal for its own use which must have imprinted thereon the words "Board for the Regulation of Liquefied Petroleum Gas."
+Any entity which, or natural person who, has received authorization from the Director to use alternative means of dispute resolution may enter into a contract to facilitate the use of such means, subject to the approval of the Attorney General, the limitations set forth in subsection 1 and the provisions of [NRS 284.173.] section 2 of this act.

+- Sec.
+7. NRS 590.505 is hereby amended to read as follows: 590.505 1.
+The Board may adopt a seal for its own use which must have imprinted thereon the words "Board for the Regulation of Liquefied Petroleum" Gas."
 The care and custody of the seal is the responsibility of the Secretary-Treasurer of the Board. - 2.
-The Board may appoint an Executive Secretary and may employ or, pursuant to [NRS 284.173,] section 6 of this act, contract with such other technical, clerical or investigative personnel as it deems necessary.
+The Board may appoint an Executive Secretary and may employ or, pursuant to [NRS 284.173.] section 2 of this act, contract with such other technical, clerical or investigative personnel as it deems necessary.
 The Board shall fix the compensation of the Executive Secretary and all other employees and independent contractors.
 Such compensation must be paid out of the money of the Board.
 The Board may require the Executive Secretary and any other employees and independent contractors to give a bond to the Board for the faithful performance of their duties, the premiums on the bond being paid out of the money of the Board.

-- 3. In carrying out the provisions of NRS 590.465 to 590.645, inclusive, and holding its regular or special meetings, the Board: - (a) Shall adopt written policies setting forth procedures and methods of operation for the Board. - (b) May adopt such regulations as it deems necessary. - 4.
-The Board shall submit to the Legislature and the Governor a biennial report before September 1 of each even-numbered year, covering the biennium ending June 30 of that year, of its transactions during the preceding biennium, including a complete statement of the receipts and expenditures of the Board during the period and any complaints received by the Board. - 5.
-The Board shall keep accurate records, minutes and audio recordings or transcripts of all meetings and, except as otherwise provided in NRS 241.035, the records, minutes, audio recordings and transcripts so kept must be open to public inspection at all reasonable times.
+3. In carrying out the provisions of NRS 590.465 to 590.645, inclusive, and - holding its regular or special meetings, the Board: - (a) Shall adopt written policies setting forth procedures and methods of operation for the Board. - (b) May adopt such regulations as it deems necessary. - The Board shall submit to the Legislature and the Governor a biennial report before September 1 of each even-numbered year, covering the biennium ending June 30 of that year, of its transactions during the preceding biennium, including a complete statement of the receipts and expenditures of the Board during the period and any complaints received by the Board. - The Board shall keep accurate records, minutes and audio recordings or transcripts of all meetings and, except as otherwise provided in NRS 241.035, the records, minutes, audio recordings and transcripts so kept must be open to public inspection at all reasonable times.
 The Board shall also keep a record of all applications for licenses and licenses issued by it.
 The record of applications and licenses is a public record. - Sec.
-9. NRS 284.173 and 284.174 are hereby repealed. - Sec.
-10. This act becomes effective on July 1, 2007.
+8. NRS 284.173 and 284.174 are hereby repealed. - This act becomes effective on July 1, 2009.